alastori/mysql57-ol74/README.md

 MySQL 5.7 and Oracle Linux 7.4
 ==============================

-A environment with MySQL Server 5.7 and Oracle Linux 7 using Vagrant + Virtualbox, recommended for testing or training purposes.
+Environment with MySQL Server 5.7 and Oracle Linux 7 using Vagrant + Virtualbox, recommended for testing or training purposes.

 ## Synopsis